 Commonly referred to as “oral cancer”, head and neck cancers include those of the mouth, throat, nasal cavity and salivary glands.

 Because of their unique understanding of the structures of the face, mouth and neck, oral and maxillofacial surgeons are experts in diagnosing and surgically treating all forms of head and neck cancer.
 Unfortunately, due to a lack of public awareness, oral pathology is often caught in its later (and more dangerous) phases.
-That is why Dr. Rodenburg, Dr. MacMenamin, Dr. Brown, Dr. Burns and Dr. Shearen want you to know that early detection is so important!
+That is why Dr. Rodenburg, Dr. MacMenamin, Dr. Brown, Dr. Burns, Dr. Shearen and Dr. Tyler want you to know that early detection is so important!

 Reducing Your Risk of Oral Cancer